-My current main interest lies in the study of long-lived chirality states in low-temperature strongly-coupled Rashba systems (see figure).
+My main interest during my PhD lied in the study of long-lived chirality states in low-temperature strongly coupled Rashba systems (see figure).
 Based on some exciting experimental results by Dr V Narayan and J Dann, I tried to understand the nature of these states and model the resulting magnetoresistance behaviour for comparison with experimental data.
 This work has been going on since September 2017, and results have been published in Phys.
 Rev. B and J. Phy.
 Cond.
 Mat.

-Since October 2016, I have been involved in work with Dr G Conduit's in applying machine-learning techniques to large materials databases, and use these to make predictions for new materials.
-This has been highly successful in industrial applications of drug discovery and materials design, and has also resulted in a publication in Comp.
+From 2016 till 2018, I was involved in work with Dr G Conduit's in applying machine-learning techniques to large materials databases and used these to make predictions for new materials.
+This has been highly successful in industrial applications of drug discovery and materials design and has also resulted in a publication in Comp.
 Mat.
-Sci. (see below).
+Sci.

 In Plain English